South Willamette

 EQUITY AND INCLUSION

 Eden is queer-identifying farmer who strives to empower those who are not historically/fairly represented in agriculture.
-Lucky Crow, first and foremost, is a safe and inclusive space for anyone interested in farming and local food economies.
+Lucky Crow, first and foremost, is a safe and inclusive space for anyone interested in farm business and local food economies.
 We believe a more diverse and equitable food production system is imperative in our work towards a sustainable future.
-Eden is committed to maintaining open communication with all employees to ensure they feel safe and heard.

 Eden